beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

 Manual installations
 =====================================
+For a basic installation.
 Please check the OS-specific tutorials below:

 .. toctree::
    :maxdepth: 1